The New App Store Moment: Why ChatGPT Apps Are 2026's Biggest Distribution Opportunity

 Step 2: Choose Your Distribution Model

-The temptation is to build an app that does everything your business does.
+The temptation with new platforms is to try everything at once.
 Resist it.

 The most successful early App Store developers focused obsessively on doing one thing well.
-The same principle applies here.
-Identify a single, clear use case and make your app exceptional at solving it.
+The same principle applies to GPTs.
+Identify a single, clear use case and make your application exceptional at solving it.

 The Strategic Imperative for 2026

-Let me be direct about timing: this window won't stay open indefinitely.
+Let me be direct about the timeline: this window of opportunity won't remain open indefinitely.

 From Strategy to Action: Your Next Steps